bkw/gitlab-ci-runner-nodejs/README.md

 - no mysql
 - no postgres
 - no redis
-- current stable node.js with npm, phantom.js and grunt-cli
+- current stable node.js with npm, phantom.js, grunt-cli and bower

 # Installation